matheusfenolio/Class-SQL-Methods/v2/README.md

 ## Did it help you?

-Don't forget to give me credits, it will help me too.
+Don't forget to give me credits, it will help me very much.